 Thoroughly vacuum the floors to pick up the dead fleas, larvae and eggs.
 Once you’ve cleaned enough space for your dog or cat to enter safely, you can bring them back into the house.
 Check on them frequently to make sure they’re not exploring places that haven’t been cleaned yet.

 If you’re suffering from a flea infestation in your home, a flea bomb might not be the most effective solution.
 Flea foggers can stain floors and ruin furniture.
 They’re not always effective and sometimes require more than one treatment.
-Instead of going through such a messy and inconvenient process, call your local Aptive Environmental branch today for a free quote on professional, environmentally-friendly flea control.
-Our professionals are trained to control and eliminate fleas in a way that’s convenient for you.
-Best of all, our eco-friendly methods are safe for pets so you and your furry friend can feel safe at home.
-Start living pest-free by calling the Aptive branch that’s closest to you.
+Instead of going through such a messy and inconvenient process, call your local Aptive Environmental branch today for a free quote on professional flea control.
+Our service professionals are trained to control and eliminate fleas in a way that’s convenient for you.
+Start experiencing pest-control peace of mind by calling the Aptive branch that’s closest to you.